 What a 10-Year Annecy Local Wants You to Know Before You Visit

 Come early.
 Not early in the year — early in the day.
 The old town at 7 AM is a completely different place than at noon.
-The canals are still, the light hits the Palais de l'Isle perfectly, and you can actually hear the water.
+The canals sit still, the light hits the Palais de l'Isle perfectly, and you can actually hear the water.
 By 11 AM in summer, it's a sea of selfie sticks.
-I'm not exaggerating.
+No exaggeration.

 Q: What do tourists get wrong about Annecy?

 The fondue thing.
-I know it sounds like a silly complaint, but ordering fondue or tartiflette in July genuinely makes locals cringe.
+It sounds like a silly complaint, but ordering fondue or tartiflette in July genuinely makes locals cringe.
 These are winter dishes.
-Imagine going to a restaurant in Texas and ordering hot soup when it's 35°C outside — that's how it feels to us.
-In summer, order perch from the lake (perche du lac) or a Savoyard salad.
-Trust me.
+Picture walking into a restaurant in Texas and ordering hot soup when it's 35°C outside — that's how it lands here.
+In summer, order perch from the lake (perche du lac) or a Savoyard salad instead.

-Also, everyone goes to the same three spots in the old town, takes the same photo of the Palais de l'Isle from the Pont Perrière, and leaves.
-The old town has covered passageways and tiny squares that most visitors never find because they don't look up or turn down the unmarked alleys.
+And everyone files to the same three spots in the old town, takes the same photo of the Palais de l'Isle from the Pont Perrière, and leaves.
+The old town hides covered passageways and tiny squares most visitors never find, because they don't look up or turn down the unmarked alleys.

 For an everyday lunch, Le Freti on Rue Sainte-Claire does the best raclette in winter and excellent lake fish year-round.
 Portions are honest, prices are fair — about €15-20 for a main.
 For a special occasion, Le Clos des Sens in Annecy-le-Vieux is worth the splurge.
-But honestly, the best food in Annecy is at the Sunday market.
-Buy Reblochon from a producer, get bread from the bakery stall, and eat it on a bench by the canal.
+But the best food in Annecy is at the Sunday market: buy Reblochon from a producer, grab bread from the bakery stall, and eat it on a bench by the canal.

 Q: Plage d'Albigny or Plage des Marquisats?

 Marquisats.
 Always Marquisats.
-Albigny is bigger and more popular, which means it's also more crowded and louder.
-Marquisats has a more relaxed vibe, slightly fewer families with inflatable toys, and a better view of the mountains.
-But both get packed by noon in July-August.
-Get there by 10 AM or don't bother.
+Albigny is bigger and more popular, which also makes it more crowded and louder.
+Marquisats keeps a more relaxed vibe, slightly fewer families with inflatable toys, and a better view of the mountains.
+Both fill up by noon in July-August, so arrive by 10 AM or don't bother.

-If you want to escape crowds entirely, drive 20 minutes south to Plage de Talloires.
+To escape the crowds entirely, drive 20 minutes south to Plage de Talloires.
 It's smaller, quieter, and the water is just as clean.

 Q: Is the Voie Verte as good as people say?

 Better.
-I cycle it four times a week and I still notice new things — the way the light changes on the east shore in late afternoon, a heron fishing in the shallows near Sevrier, the mountains reflected in the lake when there's no wind.
+Locals who cycle it four times a week still notice new things — the way the light shifts on the east shore in late afternoon, a heron fishing the shallows near Sevrier, the mountains mirrored in the lake when there's no wind.
 Forty-two kilometers, flat, car-free, and beautiful the entire way.

 Rent from Roul'ma Poule near the station.
-Get an e-bike if you're not a regular cyclist — the path is flat but 42 km is a lot if you're stopping for photos and swimming, which you should be.
+Go for an e-bike if you're not a regular cyclist — the path is flat, but 42 km adds up when you're stopping for photos and swimming, which you should be.

 Q: Is paragliding worth it?

-I've done it three times.
-The answer is yes.
-The launch from Col de la Forclaz — the view of the lake opening up below you as you lift off — is probably the most beautiful thing in Annecy, and I include the old town in that comparison. €90-120 for a tandem flight with video.
+Yes.
+The launch from Col de la Forclaz — the lake opening up below you as you lift off — is arguably the most beautiful thing in Annecy, old town included. €90-120 for a tandem flight with video.
 Book a day or two ahead in summer.

-Also, the paid beach clubs.
-There's no reason to pay €15-20 for a sunbed when the public beaches are free, clean, and have the same lake.
+And the paid beach clubs.
+There's no reason to pay €15-20 for a sunbed when the public beaches are free, clean, and sit on the same lake.

 Q: Gorges du Fier — worth the detour?

 Absolutely.
 It's 10 km from town, costs €6.50, and it's a walkway bolted to a cliff face 25 meters above a roaring river gorge.
-Most tourists never go because it's not on the lake.
-Their loss.
+Most tourists skip it because it's not on the lake — their loss.
 The Mer de Rochers viewpoint at the end is spectacular.
 Open late March to mid-October.

-They treat Annecy as a day trip.
-I understand — you're based in Geneva or doing a tour of France and you give Annecy four hours.
-But four hours gives you the old town and the lake shore and nothing else.
+Don't treat Annecy as a day trip.
+It's understandable — maybe you're based in Geneva or touring France and you give Annecy four hours.
+But four hours buys you the old town and the lake shore and nothing else.
 You miss the Voie Verte, the gorge, the Sunday market, the paragliding, the mountain views at sunset.

 Annecy needs three days minimum.
 Two for the town and lake, one for outdoor activities.
 Four if you want to day-trip to La Clusaz for skiing or hiking.